green-coding-solutions/example-applications/linting/README.md

 While both of these tools implement different rules for linting, there is a considerable overlap.
 The intent of this example is to show the results of two tools running on the same code with the same settings.

+The default configuration was generated for both tools, and then then modified to only use the union of rules
+available in both tools.
+See `rules.md` for details.